rohitmhetre02/fullstack-food-delivery-system/README.md

 2. Food Ordering:
    Users can browse a detailed menu, filter options, and select food items.
    Quantity selection for each item in the cart.
-3. Order Tracking:
-   Real-time order tracking to monitor delivery status.
-4. Payment Integration:
+3. Payment Integration:
    Integration with Stripe for secure payments using Indian card numbers.
-5. Admin Panel:
+4. Admin Panel:
    Admin users can manage the menu, view orders, and perform administrative tasks.
-6. Menu Exploration:
+5. Menu Exploration:
    Users can explore the menu with filter options to refine their search.
-7. Custom APIs:
+6. Custom APIs:
    Created custom APIs to handle CRUD operations for food items, user data, and orders.
-8. Responsive Design:
+7. Responsive Design:
    Built with React for a responsive, mobile-friendly interface.